herjulf/sensd/README.md

 ### seltag
-A simple program that can extract data (sensors.dat) via tags and format output for plottling and further analysis.
-Ie gnuplot.
+A simple program that can extract data (sensors.dat) via tags and format output for plotting and further analysis.
+Normally you extract the desired ID and the wanted tag identifiers.

 ### doc
 Documentation and sample files